Status - passed Parliament

 In addition, maximum fines have doubled from $500,000 to $1 million for people who traffic and manufacture large commercial amounts of controlled drugs and controlled plants.

-Under the current law, someone who sells a controlled drug and is charged with a basic offence faces a maximum penalty of $50,000 or 10 years in prison, regardless of how many past drug convictions they have.
-Under the proposed changes, people with several drug convictions can face harsher penalties up to $75,000 or 15 years imprisonment, in line with penalties for an aggravated offence.
+Under the previous law, someone who sells a controlled drug and is charged with a basic offence faces a maximum penalty of $50,000 or 10 years in prison, regardless of how many past drug convictions they have.
+Following the changes, people with several drug convictions face harsher penalties up to $75,000 or 15 years imprisonment, in line with penalties for an aggravated offence.

 Increasing protections for children

-If the Bill passes, a person will no longer be able to receive a suspended sentence or home detention order if they are charged with a drug offence that involves children or that occurs within a school zone.
+A person is not be able to receive a suspended sentence or home detention order if they are charged with a drug offence that involves children or that occurs within a school zone.
 This includes anyone who sells or gives drugs to children.